Hispanic Studies & Electives

 Professional Development Toolbox

 Recommended U.S. Semester Credits

 Language Level Recommendation

-- Students must have completed at least 4 semesters of college-level Spanish or the equivalent to be accepted into the program if looking to take courses in Spanish.
+- You must have completed at least 4 semesters of college-level Spanish or the equivalent to be accepted into the program if looking to take courses in Spanish.

-- Students are required to select at least 3 alternate courses in the event of their top choices conflicting on the timetable, course cancellations or registration issues.
+- You are required to select at least 3 alternate courses in the event of their top choices conflicting on the timetable, course cancellations or registration issues.